Name Change for an Adult

 Going to Court and Filing a Petition

-If no one objects, and everything is done properly, then the judge may sign the Order for Name Change.
+- Court Actions - If no one objects, and everything is done properly, then the judge may sign the Order for Name Change without a hearing.
+If objections have been filed, or the judge needs additional information regarding the petition, a hearing may be held.
+After the hearing the judge will rule on the petition and enter the appropriate order in the record.
 A certified copy of the Order will be mailed to you.
-You will use the certified copy of the Order for Name Change to change your name with the Social Security Administration, on your driver's license, and with with the Bureau of Vital Statistics, creditors, etc.
+Use the certified copy of the Order for Name Change to change your name with the Social Security Administration, on your driver's license, with the Bureau of Vital Statistics, creditors, etc.

 Read the law: Md.
 Rule 15-901

-Note for anyone convicted of a sex offense: Maryland requires registered sex offenders whose name has been changed by order of the court to send a written notice of the change to every local law enforcement unit within three days after the order is entered.
+Note for anyone convicted of a sex offense: Registered sex offenders whose name has been changed by court order must send a written notice of the change to every local law enforcement unit within three days after the order is entered.
 You will also be asked about this issue on the name change petition.